mdozmorov/presentations/reproducible_research/README.md

 # Materials and links related to reproducible research topic

-- `reproducible_research_01-29-2016_abstract.txt` - an announcement of the reproducible research seminar
-- `reproducible_research_01-29-2016.pdf` - slides from reproducible research seminar in the Biostatistics department
+- `rr_01-29-2016.*` - reproducible research seminar in the Biostatistics department, slides and abstract
-- `reproducible_research_04-27-2016.pdf` - slides from reproducible research seminar in the Massey Cancer Center
+- `rr_04-27-2016.*` - reproducible research seminar in the Massey Cancer Center, slides only
-- `reproducible_research_2016-09-09` - source code for reproducible research seminar in the Computer Science Department, VCU.
+- `rr_2016-09-09.*` - reproducible research seminar in the Computer Science Department, VCU.
+Slides, abstract, and source code.
 See it in action [rpubs.com/mdozmorov/rr](rpubs.com/mdozmorov/rr)

+# References

-# Videos
+## Videos

 - "Reproducible Research: The Time is Now" - webinar by Keith Baggerly, ENAR, November 20, 2015. [http://www3.mdanderson.org/streams/FullVideoPlayer.cfm?mediaID=8979D134-6B1A-4334-A2FF-3A74ABE22C5A](http://www3.mdanderson.org/streams/FullVideoPlayer.cfm?mediaID=8979D134-6B1A-4334-A2FF-3A74ABE22C5A)